 Dark Chocolate for a Sweet Heart-Healthy Treat

 Dark chocolate, especially varieties with at least 70% cocoa, is rich in flavonoids, antioxidants that benefit heart health.
-Dark chocolate can improve blood flow, lower blood pressure, and reduce the risk of heart disease when consumed in moderation.
+When consumed in moderation, dark chocolate can improve blood flow, lower blood pressure, and reduce the risk of heart disease.

 - Flavonoids: These antioxidants in dark chocolate help relax blood vessels, which can lower blood pressure.